exercism/powershell/concepts/basics/about.md

 ### Constants

-Constants in PowerShell are read-only variables that can't be **removed** after defined.
+Constants in PowerShell are variables that can't be **changed** nor **removed** after definition.
-This lead us to the second way to define variables using the cmdlet `New-Variable`.
+This leads us to the second way of defining variables: using the cmdlet `New-Variable`.

 ```powershell
 > New-Variable -Name "MyConstant" -Value 100 -Option Constant